-[There is no material impact expected to the Group's and the Company's financial statements on initial application.] or [The expected SFRS(I) 1-8.30-31 impact to the Group's and the Company's financial statements on initial application is currently not known or reasonably estimable.] or to disclose expected impact to the Group's and the Company's financial statements in accordance with SFRS(I) 1-8.30-31
+[There is no material impact expected to the financial statements on initial application.] or [The Group is currently assessing the impact of the amendments.
+It is currently impracticable to disclose any further information on the known or reasonably estimable impact to the financial statements in the period of initial application.] or [Disclose expected impact to the financial statements in accordance with IAS 8.30-31]